magnified103/VisualEDK2/README.md

 # VisualEDK2
-Allow building official TianoCore EDK2 with Visual Studio 2017
+Allow building official TianoCore EDK2 with Visual Studio 2017.
+Include QEMU + OVMF virtual machine for testing.

 # How to build